weaversa/cryptol-course/labs/SAW/SAW.md

 - `character_t* target`: Our defending character
 - `uint32_t atk`: The attack stat of our attacker

-Think about how you would set up a SAW contract for this function.
-Go ahead and try it you would like!
+Think about how to make a SAW contract for this function.
+Go ahead and try it if you'd like!
 We'll wait for you :)

 Got an idea, great!
 Let's go over the steps we need to go through...